bonifaido/rust-zookeeper/README.md

 [![Version](https://img.shields.io/crates/v/zookeeper.svg)](https://crates.io/crates/zookeeper)
 [![License](https://img.shields.io/crates/l/zookeeper.svg)](http://opensource.org/licenses/MIT)

-Zookeeper client written 100% in Rust - Work in Progress
+Zookeeper client written 100% in Rust

 This library is intended to be equivalent with the official (low-level) [ZooKeeper][javadoc] client which ships with the official ZK distribution.

 I have plans to implement recipes and more complex [Curator][curator] like logic as well, but that takes a lot of time, so pull requests are more than welcome!
+At the moment only PathChildrenCache is implemented.

 ## Usage